Why Move eLearning from Flash to HTML5?

 Flash Player On Devices – Going Mobile Just Got Easier

 mLearning is Good

 FEBRUARY 23, 2010

 One of the best signs for those who make learning content is the Flash Player finally coming to mobile devices in large numbers.
 Some of you may be familiar with the trials Adobe has had in bringing the Flash player to the mobile area.
 It has actually been in use, in the form of Flash Lite for several years now.
-But now Adobe has adapted the Flash player to run higher end content on new devices.
-The version that will run on devices is 10.1, so it’s able to provide of all the modern Flash capabilities.
-Now, I understand that Flash has its’ issues.
+But now Adobe has adapted the Flash player to run higher end content on new devices. so it’s able to provide of all the modern Flash capabilities.
+Plus, Flash developers are all over the e-Learning content development industry.

 Flash Lite on More Mobile Devices Means More Mobile Devices with Rich E-Learning Content

 mLearning is Good